metabrainz/listenbrainz-content-resolver/README.md

 ## Scanning your collection

-Then prepare the index and scan a music collection. mp3 and flac are supported.
+Then prepare the index and scan a music collection. mp3, m4a, wma, OggVorbis, OggOpus and flac files are supported.

 ```
 ./resolve.py create music_index